Omarr01/3D-Game/README.md

 # 3D-Game
 A 2-level 3D game using OpenGL.
-The game theme was about controlling a car in a road with several obstacles in the way to the finish line, the goal is to reach the finish line without hitting any of those obstacles and to collect all the coins in the way to the finish line.
+The game theme is about controlling a car in a road with several obstacles in the way to the finish line, the goal is to reach the finish line without hitting any of those obstacles and to collect all the coins in the way to the finish line.
 In the first level, you have to collect all the coins to move to the next level, and in the second level, you have to collect all the coins in order to win the game, otherwise you lose.

 ## Technologies
 - C++ (OpenGL)